A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Fusion of Dialogue Systems

-In summary, as depicted in Table~\ref{tab:dm_llm}, there is a discernible temporal trend towards an increased prevalence of open-sourced LLMs, particularly within the domain of dialogue models.
-This trend is accompanied by a continuous expansion in the scale of both training data and parameter configurations.
-The scaling law still works for current LLMs but most of released models is 7B or 13B, due to the computing cost of inferences.
-Furthermore, there is a noteworthy extension in the window length, denoting an enhanced ability to process and generate longer sequences of text.
-In the pursuit of improving the utility and safety of dialogue models, there is an evident integration of a higher volume of instruction fine-tuning using conversational data.
-Additionally, there is a consistent evolution in the multilingual capabilities exhibited by these models.
+To conclude, several trends can be drawn from the fusion results at Table~\ref{tab:dm_llm}.
+First of all, there is a discernible temporal trend towards an increased prevalence of open-sourced LLMs, particularly within the domain of dialogue models.
+Secondly, this trend is accompanied by continuous growth in both training data and parameter configurations, although most released models tend to be around 7B or 13B parameters due to the high computational costs associated with inference.
+In addition, there is a noteworthy extension in the window length, denoting an enhanced ability to process and generate longer sequences of text.
+To further improve the utility and safety of dialogue models, extensive instruction fine-tuning using conversational data is increasingly integrated, and their multilingual capabilities continue to evolve.